atanisoft/esp_lcd_ili9488/README.md

 ## Required sdkconfig entries

+This driver converts the color data from 16-bit to 18-bit as part of the `draw_bitmap` callback.
-Since the ILI9488 display uses 18 bit color values it is required to set `CONFIG_LV_COLOR_DEPTH_32=y` in your sdkconfig.
+Therefore it is required to set `CONFIG_LV_COLOR_DEPTH_16=y` in your sdkconfig.
+In the future other color depths may be supported.